This site is intended for healthcare professionals

 Authoring team

 The treatment of leprosy may involve surgery, chemotherapy and physiotherapy.
-If a case is treated in the UK then advice from the panel of Leprosy Opinion should be sought.
+If a case is treated in the UK then advice from a national leprosy centre should be sought.
 Multi-drug therapy is now essential because of developing drug resistance - now about 20% of cases are resistant to dapsone.

 Create an account to add page annotations